crossfilter/reductio/README.md

 Usually you'll want to use the group key as the first level of nesting, then use this to accomplish sub-group nesting.

 Note that leaves will not be created when there is no record with that value in the branch.
-However, once a leaf is created it is not currently removed, so there is the possibility of leaves with empty 'values' arrays.
-Check for this.
+However, once a leaf is created it is not removed, so there is the possibility of leaves with empty 'values' arrays.

-<h3 id="aggregations-standard-aggregations-alias">Alias</h3>
+<h3 id="aggregations-standard-aggregations-reductio-alias-mapping-">reductio.alias(*mapping*)</h3>
 ```
 reductio().count(true).alias({ newCount: function(g) { return g.count; } });
 ```

-Allows definition of an accessor function of any name on the group that returns a value from the group.
+Allows definition of an accessor function of any name on the group that returns a value from the group. ```mapping`` is an object where keys are the new properties that will be added to the group and values are the accessor functions that get the required values from the group.

 At the moment only functions are allowed, which allows us to define the accessor at initialization-time.
 In the future it would be good to support aliased properties as well because this would allow recreating a data structure in the exact form required for another library.

 On the group, we can then call the following to retrieve the count value.
 ```